American Sign Language (ASL)

 American Sign Language (ASL) is growing in popularity as many students choose to learn it because it is a fascinating language to learn.
 Thus, ASL uses hand shape, position, and movement; body movements; gestures; facial expressions; and other visual cues to form words.
 Not only is ASL a fun language to learn, but it is also popular because of the variety of situations where it can be used.
 Currently, ASL is the fourth most commonly used language in the United States.
 ASL can be used in many other areas, such as:

-ASL in the workplace Hearing Impaired education Teaching ASL Counseling Interpreting Social Work
+ASL in the workplace Deaf and hard of hearing education Teaching ASL Counseling Interpreting Social Work

 The students should be prepared to:

 1. Provide courses to develop competencies and fluency in American Sign Language.

 2. Provide students with the history and development of American Sign Language and other communication techniques used among D/deaf people.